 Translating your website is one of the most popular strategies used to expand a business to international markets and increases sales globally.
 French businesses have a big opportunity in just the wide-reaching Francophone world; however offering products and services in the most widespread global languages is worthwhile.
 English is the logical place to start.

 While having your website available in English can help increase your visibility and consolidate your reputation, the opposite can also be true.
-This can occur if you don’t use professional translators, and your website’s SEO and online performance can be affected significantly if the right terms are not used.
+This can occur if you do not use professional translators, and your website’s SEO and online performance can be affected significantly if the right terms are not used.
 When it comes to English, this can happen in the form of faux amis.

 So what are “faux amis”?

 “Faux amis”, often referred to as “false friends” in English are two words which are similar in spelling or pronunciation, but with different meanings.
 These words are often translated from French to English, based on the assumption they mean the same thing, but in many cases they do not and unsurprisingly, that can cause much confusion for the reader.